jillesvangurp/osm2geojson/README.md

 * other 34K (mix of all kinds of uncategorized metadata)

 Potentially admin_levels and routes may be of interest.

+The good news is that the post processing step is easy to customise.
+All it does is iterate over the joined json from the OsmJoin step.

 # Misc thoughts on OSM